kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 \(j\) Squitter: Verify that the Mode S transponder generates a correct squitter approximately once per second.

-\(k\) Records: Comply with the provisions of §43.9 of this chapter as to content, form, and disposition of the records.
+\(k\) Records: Comply with the provisions of [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.9   Content, form, and disposition of maintenance, preventive maintenance, rebuilding, and alteration records (except inspections performed in accordance with part 91, part 125, §135.411(a)(1), and §135.419 of this chapter).|§43.9]] of this chapter as to content, form, and disposition of the records.

 \[Amdt.
 43-26, 52 FR 3390, Feb.
 3, 1987; 52 FR 6651, Mar.
 4, 1987, as amended by Amdt.
 43-31, 54 FR 34330, Aug.
 18, 1989\]